Unit 2 Ferry Wharf

 Portslade, East Sussex

-As an accountant, networking and business development can become a key part of your role, especially the higher up within a firm you progress.
+Working in most industries, networking and business development can become a key part of your role, especially the higher up within a company you progress.
 Getting a head start on networking can allow you to better position yourself when looking for a promotion.

-One of the key issues that many accountants struggle with is finding networking events, and knowing which ones to attend to help build not only your firm's reputation, but your personal brand within the local marketplace.
+One of the key issues that many people struggle with is finding networking events, and knowing which ones to attend to help build not only your company’s reputation but your brand within the local marketplace.

 Below are 6 of the best places to find networking events in your area, how to use them effectively and what terms to search for.

-Here are my suggestions of the 6 best websites to find networking events in your area:
+Here are my suggestions for the 6 best websites to find networking events in your area:

 How can I use these sites to their full potential?

-It’s always worth asking a few questions before you go for the first time, especially regarding dress code if it’s not stated.
+It’s always worth asking a few questions before you go for the first time, especially regarding the dress code if it’s not stated.
 No one wants to turn up to an event and stand out like a sore thumb by being underdressed while everyone else is in suits, or go in your formal attire, while others are wearing shorts and t-shirts!
-Have a look at Alice’s blog to read about how to prepare for an event.
+Have a look at our blog about how to prepare for an event.

 A closer look at Facebook…

 There are several places to look for events on Facebook.
-The most obvious is the “events” section.
-Search for “networking events near me” in the search bar and then click onto the events tab.
+The most obvious is the ‘events’ section.
+Search for ‘networking events near me’ in the search bar and then click on the events tab.
 Under this section should be a wide range of events in your local area, where you can register your interest and see who else is going.

-In addition to the “events” section, there are also Facebook pages and groups.
+In addition to the ‘events’ section, there are also Facebook pages and groups.
 These can be more specific and tend to be geared towards a specific group of people.
-The main purpose of pages and groups are to gather like-minded individuals together to create discussions and share information, but they may also be used to advertise local meet-ups.
+The main purpose of pages and groups is to gather like-minded individuals together to create discussions and share information, but they may also be used to advertise local meet-ups.